celery/celery/docs/faq.rst

 - `kombu`_

 Kombu is part of the Celery ecosystem and is the library used to send and receive messages.
-It is also the library that enables us to support many different message brokers.
-It is also used by the OpenStack project, and many others, validating the choice to separate it from the Celery code-base.
+It's also the library that enables us to support many different message brokers.
+It's also used by the OpenStack project, and many others, validating the choice to separate it from the Celery code-base.